camunda/camunda-docs/docs/components/connectors/out-of-the-box-connectors/gitlab.md

 id: gitlab
 title: GitLab Connector
 sidebar_label: GitLab Connector
 description: Manage GitLab issues and releases from your BPMN process.
+Learn about creating a GitLab Connector task and get started.
 ---

 The **GitLab Connector** allows you to connect your BPMN service with [GitLab](https://about.gitlab.com/).

 ## Prerequisites

-To use the **GitLab Connector**, you need to have a GitLab instance and an [access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) of a user or a service account on whose behalf a BPMN process will be executed.
+To use the **GitLab Connector**, you must have a GitLab instance and an [access token](https://docs.gitlab.com/ee/user/profile/personal_access_tokens.html) of a user or a service account on whose behalf a BPMN process will be executed.

 :::note
 It is highly recommended not to expose your GitLab access token credentials as plain text.
 Instead, use Camunda secrets.
-See an article on how to [manage secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
+See our documentation on [managing secrets](../../../components/console/manage-clusters/manage-secrets.md) to learn more.
 :::

-## Create an GitLab Connector Task
+## Create a GitLab Connector task

 To use the **GitLab Connector** in your process, either change the type of existing task by clicking on it and using the wrench-shaped **Change type** context menu icon, or create a new Connector task by using the **Append Connector** context menu.
 Follow our [guide to using Connectors](../use-connectors.md) to learn more.

 ## Fill in the endpoint and authentication

-In the section **HTTP Endpoint** provide a **GitLab base URL**, i.e. `https://gitlab.mycorp.com`, and a **GitLab access token**.
+In the **HTTP Endpoint** section, provide a **GitLab base URL**, i.e. `https://gitlab.mycorp.com`, and a **GitLab access token**.

-## Select operation you wish to execute
+## Select operation to execute

 The **GitLab Connector** currently supports the following operations.